sailinglab/pgm-spring-2019/_pages/project.md

 - 10% for plan of activities
 - 10% for quality of writing

-The project proposal will be due by **7 PM on Monday, February 20th**, and should be submitted via [Gradescope](https://www.gradescope.com/courses/36025).
+The project proposal will be due by **7 PM on Friday, February 22th**, and should be submitted via [Gradescope](https://www.gradescope.com/courses/36025).

 ### midway report

 The midway report will serve as a check-point at the halfway mark of your project.
 It should be about **5 pages long**, and should be formatted like a conference paper, with the following sections: introduction, background & related work, methods, experiments, conclusion.
 The introduction and related work sections should be in their final form; the section on the proposed methods should be almost finished; the sections on the experiments and conclusions will have the results you have obtained, perhaps with place-holders for the results you plan/hope to obtain.

 The grading breakdown for the midway report is as follows: